Jacudibu/rusty_space/docs/design/artistic_vision.md

 Icons will either be sprites or vector graphics (or sprites rendered from vector graphics).
 We could also extract those sprites at startup in different resolutions from vector graphics depending on game performance settings. `vello` and `bevy_vello` might be interesting for either of that.

-A selected object will have a rectangular edges drawn around it.
+A selected object will have rectangular edges drawn around it.
 This should just be a simple sprite swap - these swapped sprites can also be generated from the existing sprites, rather than be stored/created manually.

 ### Colors
 Anything player-made will be tinted in the respective faction color.
 There should also be a toggleable "Me/Friends/Enemies" color setting to further simplify that color coding.